Loan Increases & Equity Release

 It varies, but from your first appointment to a formal approval is typically 1–7 business days for a straightforward application.
 From there, settlement is usually 2–6 weeks.
 I'll give you a realistic timeline based on your specific situation.

 Yes, some lenders specialise in non-conforming or adverse credit scenarios.
-The first step is understanding your full situation — book a free chat and I'll give you an honest assessment of your options including what you can do do to improve your credit score.
+The first step is understanding your full situation — book a free chat and I'll give you an honest assessment of your options including what you can do to improve your credit score.

 A fixed rate secures your repayments for a set term (usually 1–5 years), providing stability and certainty.
 A variable rate fluctuates with the market, meaning your repayments can decrease or increase over time.
 You can opt for a split loan to enjoy the benefits of both options.
 I’ll help you determine which structure best aligns with your goals and circumstances.